-Fourteen souls perished and more than 145 people were wounded in the terrible fires that swept through Great Smoky Mountains National Park last week.
+Fourteen souls perished and more than 145 people were wounded in the terrible fires that swept through Great Smoky Mountains National Park in Gatlinburg last week.
 More than 1,700 structures were burned as well.

 Our hearts go out to those who have lost so much.
 We’re lifting you up in prayer.
 The timing – so close to Christmas – makes the loss particularly painful.